jamhiriah/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)

-There is a higher peak steps earlier on weekdays and more an average steps on weekends
+There is a higher peak steps earlier on weekdays and more an average steps on weekends.